8. Lighting#

 glm::vec3 lightPosition = glm::vec3(2.0f, 2.0f, 2.0f);

-All calculations performed in the fragment shader is done in the view space and the gl_Position
+All calculations performed in the fragment shader is done in the screen space so the vertex shader outputs gl_Position

-file rather than recalculating it for each fragment in the shaders.
-Add the following code just after we sent the colour of the ambient light to the shader to do the same for the diffuse light and the light position.
+Now add the following code just after we send the colour of the ambient light to the shader to do the same for the diffuse light constant, colour and view space position.

 glUniform3fv(glGetUniformLocation(shaderID, "lightPosition"), 1, &viewSpaceLightPosition[0]);